MicrosoftDocs/visualstudio-docs/docs/msbuild/debug-build-race-conditions.md

 ## Packaging unintentionally triggers project builds

-If the primary work of your build is to package the output of projects that have been built previously, you might encounter a race condition when your packaging build logic specifies different property settings than the original project builds.
+If your build packages the output of projects that have been built previously, you might encounter a race condition when your packaging build logic specifies different property settings than the original projects used when they were built.
 When this is the case, MSBuild normally would trigger a rebuild of those projects because of the mismatch in properties.
-Depending on the timing of the other build operations, this can lead to race conditions.
-In such a case, you might consider setting `BuildProjectReferences` to `false` in the packaging project, so that the projects that are being packaged are never asked to be built.
+This situation can lead to race conditions.
+Consider setting `BuildProjectReferences` to `false` in the packaging project, so that the projects that are being packaged are never asked to be built.
 This would mean that the packaging build should only be requested when project builds are previously done and up-to-date.

 ## Diagnosing and fixing race conditions